apache/storm/examples/storm-loadgen/README.md

 # Reporters
 Reporters provide a way to store various statistics about a running topology.
 There are currently a few supported reporters

- * legacy - report values like ThroughputVsLatency has done in the past
+ * `legacy` - report values like ThroughputVsLatency has done in the past
- * TSV - tab separated values
+ * `tsv` - tab separated values
- * CSV - comma separated values
+ * `csv` - comma separated values
+ * `fixed` - a human readable fixed width format

+A `fixed` reporter to stdout will be added if no other reporters are writing to stdout or stderr.

 All of these types can have their data written out to a file.
 To do this add a path after the type.
 For example `legacy:./legacy_data` or `tsv:my_run.tsv`.
 By default the file will be over written unless an option is given to append instead.
 Options are in a URL like format, with a `?` separating the type:path from the options, and all of the options separated by a `&`.
 To append to the file you can do something like `csv:./my_run.csv?append` or  `csv:./my_run.csv?append=true`